machinalis/iepy/docs/tutorial.rst

 converting to text, and storing the data into the `text` field, which is what will be used by subsequent steps.

-For more details about preprocessing, proceed to the next section
+For more details about preprocessing, proceed to the next section.

 Preprocess the Documents
 ========================